Essay: Europe

 While Montaigne's philosophy was admired and copied in France, none of his most immediate disciples tried to write essays.
 But Montaigne, who liked to fancy that his family (the Eyquem line) was of English extraction, had spoken of the English people as his "cousins", and he was early read in England, notably by Francis Bacon.

 Bacon's essays, published in book form in 1597 (only five years after the death of Montaigne, containing the first ten of his essays), 1612, and 1625, were the first works in English that described themselves as essays.
 Ben Jonson first used the word essayist in 1609, according to the Oxford English Dictionary.

 Other English essayists included Sir William Cornwallis, who published essays in 1600 and 1617 that were popular at the time, Robert Burton (1577–1641) and Sir Thomas Browne (1605–1682).
 In Italy, Baldassare Castiglione wrote about courtly manners in his essay Il Cortigiano.
 In the 17th century, the Spanish Jesuit Baltasar Gracián wrote about the theme of wisdom.

 In England, during the Age of Enlightenment, essays were a favored tool of polemicists who aimed at convincing readers of their position; they also featured heavily in the rise of periodical literature, as seen in the works of Joseph Addison, Richard Steele and Samuel Johnson.
 Addison and Steele used the journal Tatler (founded in 1709 by Steele) and its successors as storehouses of their work, and they became the most celebrated eighteenth-century essayists in England.
 Johnson's essays appear during the 1750s in various similar publications.
-As a result of the focus on journals, the term also acquired a meaning synonymous with "article", although the content may not the strict definition.
+As a result of the focus on journals, the term also acquired a meaning synonymous with "article", although the content may not meet the strict definition.
 On the other hand, Locke's An Essay Concerning Human Understanding is not an essay at all, or cluster of essays, in the technical sense, but still it refers to the experimental and tentative nature of the inquiry which the philosopher was undertaking.